tedtoal/Button_TT/README.md

 ## Playing a beep sound when button is tapped

-Usually it is desirable to provide some audible user feedback when he taps a button.
-Here (and in the *Button.ino* example program) we use the *SAMD_PWM* library, which requires the SAMD microprocessor architecture, to produce the sound.
-You can adapt this code to use your preferred sound library.
+Usually it is desirable to provide some audible feedback when the user taps a button.
+Here (and in the *Button.ino* example program) we use the *SAMD_PWM* library, which requires that your microprocessor use the SAMD architecture, to produce the sound.
+(If you have a different architecture, you will have to adapt this code to use your preferred sound library).
 The *SAMD_PWM* library defines class *SAMD_PWM*, which talks to the sound hardware to produce sounds.
 To use the library, you must include its header file, define the hardware pin that is attached to the sound device (BEEPER_PIN), define constants that determine the particular sound to be produced when a button is tapped, and define a pointer to a *SAMD_PWM* object:

 ```
 // Include file for SAMD beeper tones (requires SAMD architecture).